missionpinball/mpf-docs/config/widget_player.rst

    The widget or widget group is removed from the slide or display target.

 ``update``
-   One or more of the widget or widget group's priorities is updated.
+   One or more of the widget or widget group's properties is updated.

 key:
 ~~~~